morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 ![four moves](img/four-forwards.png)

 #### 4. [easy] Add one more turtle and give them commands

-_EM Ah, ok, we can set color.
-Need to add to the API and make a ref to RGB values (in the API and here)_

-- add another turtle named :morpheus with color
+###### add another turtle named :morpheus with color

+---
+You can change the color of the turtle (the triangle) but not the line behind it.
+The way you add color to the turtle might be very different than what you might be used to.
+You input colors with three vales (known as RGB values):
+- the first changes how much red is in the color
+- the second changes how much blue is in the color
+- the third changes how much green is in the color

+Each value ranges from 0 to 255.
+[0, 0, 0] is black, and [255, 255, 255] is white.
+Below is an example in code, showing how it works in Clojure.

+[Here](http://www.rapidtables.com/web/color/RGB_Color.htm) is a hepful link where you can play with RGB colors!

 ```clojure
 clojurebridge-turtle.walk=> (add-turtle :morpheus [21, 137, 255])